 Swim at Old Town Hot Springs

-Per the name of the city ("springs"), Steamboat is rich with natural hot springs, known for their health and relaxation benefits.
+Per the name of the city ("springs"), Steamboat is rich with natural hot springs, known for its health and relaxation benefits.
 The Old Town Hot Springs is great for families.
 Plus, the mineral-rich water will make you feel great.

 This isn't just a small hot springs pool, though.
 Old Town Hot Springs also offers two giant, 230-foot water slides, a fitness center complete with more than 50 group fitness classes (and personal training), and a spa with massages.
 This pool even has a floating obstacle course for kids in the summer, a great way to keep your little ones occupied while you soak, soak, soak.

 The perfect way to unwind in Steamboat: Do a yoga class, then soak in the hot springs for a few hours, and finally sink into a massage.
 Top it off by renting a private cabana on the poolside, where you can take a break from the intense mountain sunshine and read a book in the shade.

 Cruise the Yampa River Core Trail

 The Yampa River is the big river running through Steamboat and the center of a lot of outdoor activities.
 Follow the river trail on foot or by bike.

 Steamboat has many great trails, but this one is notable because it follows the river and passes through town, connecting one side of Steamboat to the other.
 In total, the trail is seven and a half miles long, but you can hop off whenever you want.
 It's paved and easy to walk, with minimal elevation gain, so it's appropriate for all levels and families.